 Here at Overlake OB/GYN, we try to focus on the positives of menopause, rather than wallowing in the potential negatives.
 Many of our clients sail through menopause relatively unscathed, or with a minimal amount of side effects, and truly appreciate the freedom that comes along with it.
-In cases where clients are experiencing more moderate menopause symptoms, we try to evaluate their diet and lifestyle choices because more often than not, small changes can go a long way towards relieving less-desirable menopause symptoms.
+In cases where clients are experiencing more moderate menopause symptoms, we try to evaluate their diet and lifestyle choices because often, small changes can go a long way towards relieving less-desirable menopause symptoms.

 Here are examples of foods and beverages that can exacerbate menopause symptoms.
 Minimizing them or cutting them out altogether during this transitional time can help you to lighten up a bit.

 - Coffee.
 We know; this is a hard one to read.
-But it’s true.
-A recent study by the Mayo Clinic evaluated the diets and habits of approximately 2500 menopausal women, as well as the types, frequency and severity of their menopause symptoms.
-An overwhelming two-thirds of the women who experienced more severe hot flashes and night sweats consumed higher levels of caffeine than their more-comfortable one-third counterparts.
+Women who experience more severe hot flashes and night sweats are known to consumed higher levels of caffeine.
 Try to wean yourself off the caffeine, at least through the height of perimenopause, to give yourself a break.

 - Fatty meats.
-As estrogen production slows down, so too does your metabolism.
-This makes it harder for perimenopausal and menopausal women to lose weight.
 Additional weight isn’t good for your health, but it can also contribute to lethargy and a lack of self-confidence that doesn’t necessarily improve your mood.
 Try to be conscious of your fatty meat intake.
-Switch to turkey bacon, use ground beef with and 85/15 meat-fat ratio, and trim the excess fat off of steaks, pork and chicken.
+Switch to turkey bacon, use lean ground beef, and trim the excess fat off of steaks, pork and chicken.

 - Sugars, especially refined sugars.
 No surprise here!
 Along with the difficulty losing weight, processed sugars make it harder for your body to maintain balanced blood-sugar levels, causing them to spike all over the place.
 You don’t have to cut it out altogether, but do try to moderate it.
 Instead, enjoy a single cookie and try satisfying your sweet cravings with ripe, seasonal fruits and healthy smoothies.